All Planning Guides

 Quick answer

 Mallorca is one of the easiest Mediterranean family holidays from the UK because flight times are short, resort choice is wide, beaches are varied, and you can keep the trip simple or add scenic day trips.
-For most families, Alcudia and Puerto Pollensa are the safest first choices.
-Cala d'Or works well for smaller coves and a quieter feel.
-Palma Nova is convenient for families who want easy restaurants and activities, but choose the exact hotel area carefully.
+The right base depends on your children's ages, how much walking you want, whether you will hire a car, and how important evening quiet is.

-Best areas for families
+Best area in Mallorca for most families

 Alcudia